-Rewarding our shareholders
+Rewarding our Shareholders

-To thank our loyal shareholders for their continued support and confidence in Azeus, the Board is pleased to declare a first and final cash dividend of 1.14 HK cents per ordinary share.
+To thank our loyal shareholders for their continued support and confidence in Azeus, the Board has declared a first and final dividend of 3.48 HK cents per ordinary share.
+This compares with 1.14 HK cents per ordinary share in FY2011.